Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Trivia/How-far-can-you-go/README.md

 **Second pass:**

-If we put piece of text to google [The Conscience of a Hacker](https://www.google.pl/search?q=The+Conscience+of+a+Hacker) we get a link to website with text from zip but.. with autor.
+If we put piece of text to google e.g. [The Conscience of a Hacker](https://www.google.pl/search?q=The+Conscience+of+a+Hacker) we get a link to website with text from zip but.. with autor.

 So pass is: `+++The Mentor+++`.